astral-fate/font-and-line-details-/README.md

-we have first to define a new FrontRenderContext, as follows:
+we have first to define a new FontRenderContext, as follows:

-        FrontRenderContext frontline;
+        FontRenderContext fontline;
-        frontline = g2.getFrontRenderContext();
+        fontline = g2.getFontRenderContext();

 then after that, we connect the glyp vector, and font context together, as follows:

-        valueOfGlyVect =fontline.createGlypVector(frontline, "hey, its 3 am");
+        valueOfGlyVect =fontline.createGlypVector(fontline, "hey, its 3 am");